dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 #### Restoring context

-After the previous task status has been saved and the next task has been selected we are now ready to make the switch.
+After the previous task has been saved and the next one has been selected we are now ready to make the switch.
 How to do it is pretty straightforward, but let's have a quick recap on how we are handling interrupts:

 1. The first thing is that whenever an interrupt is fired an asm code snippet is called saves the current cpu registers status, on the stack,
 2. Then once the status is saved, it place the current stack pointer (`rsp`) on the `rdi` register (it is the first c function parameter for x86_64 architecture) and call the interrupt handler.
 This parameter is our `context` variable (that is passed also to the scheduler)
-3. Then our interrupt handler function (unless we are writing an os entirely in asm, this usually is on our language of choice, in our case C)  does whatever it needs to serve the interrupt  and  the context variable.
+3. Then our interrupt handler function (unless we are writing an os entirely in asm, this usually is on our language of choice, in our case C)  does whatever it needs to serve the interrupt and return the context variable.
 Returning a variable, according to the ABI calling convention is corresponding to placing the returning value to the `rax` register
 4. Now we are back in the asm code where `rax` value is placed on the `rsp` register, and then the context restored...
 5. and everyone lived happily after (until the next interrupt will happens...)